c-baker3/ENVS-193DS_spring-2026_final/README.md

 The `data` folder includes all data files used for the assignment.

-The `images` folder includes all image files used for the assignment.

 ## Rendered output

 The rendered output for the Final is [here](https://github.com/c-baker3/ENVS-193DS_spring-2026_final/blob/main/code/ENVS-193DS_spring-2026_final.pdf).